uk-gov-mirror/defra.flood-db/README.md

 ./populate.sh <remote_postgres_url>
 ```

-### Changelog 5.0.0
+### changelog-local

-This changelog contains SQL statements that was missing between local and remote, i.e. the discrepancies after running changelogs 0.4.0 and 4.9.0.
+This changelog contains SQL tables that are missing between local and remote.

 ### Files Added